List of mammals of Canada

 This is a list of the mammal species recorded in Canada.
-There are approximately 200 mammal species in Canada.
-Its large territorial size consist of fifteen terrestrial and five marine ecozones, ranging from oceanic coasts, to mountains to plains to urban housing, mean that Canada can harbour a great variety of species, including nearly half of the known cetaceans.
+The Wild Species 2020 report, the most recent national assessment of the general status of species in Canada, records 223 known mammal species in the country.
+Canada's large territorial size, which spans fifteen terrestrial and five marine ecozones ranging from oceanic coasts to mountains, plains and urban areas, means that it can harbour a great variety of species, including a large share of the world's cetaceans.
 The largest marine ecozone is the Arctic Archipelago whereas the terrestrial ecozone is the Boreal Shield.
 The most well represented order is that of the rodents, and the smallest that of the Didelphimorphia (common opossums).

+Mammals occurring in Canada are also assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), which evaluates species, subspecies and geographically or genetically distinct populations, collectively termed wildlife species.
+As of the May 2025 assessment period, 86 mammal wildlife species had been placed in COSEWIC's risk categories: one extirpated, 35 endangered, 15 threatened and 30 of special concern.
+A further five were assessed as extinct, 46 as not at risk and seven as data deficient.
+Because COSEWIC assesses units below the species level, these counts are not directly comparable to a count of species.

 Studies of mammals in Canada hearken back to the 1795 northern explorations of Samuel Hearne, whose account is considered surprisingly accurate.
 The first seminal work on Canadian mammals, however, was John Richardson's 1829 Fauna Boreali-Americana.
 Joseph Burr Tyrrell was the first to attempt to produce, in 1888, a comprehensive list of Canadian mammalian species.
 Ernest Thompson Seton and Charles-Eusèbe Dionne's work were also important.
 Modern Canadian publications with interest in mammalogy include The Canadian Field-Naturalist, the Canadian Journal of Zoology and the French-language Le Naturaliste Canadien.

 Several species of mammal have particular symbolism.
 The Canadian horse and North American beaver are official symbols of Canada, and several provinces have designated native species as symbols.